 Break-even analysis attempts to find break-even volume by analyzing relationships between fixed and variable costs on the one hand, and business volume, pricing, and net cash flow on the other.
 Understanding how these factors impact each other is crucial in budgeting, production planning, and profit forecasting, And, break-even analysis, is central to this understanding.

 The essential components of simple break-even analysis include:

 - Fixed costs.

 - Semi-variable costs (sometimes).

-Semi-variable costs are constant across a range of business volumes, but change when volume goes out of range.
+Semi-variable costs are constant across a range of business volumes, but change when that volume goes out of range.
 Wages for a call center operator, for example, might be a fixed cost when daily call volume is between 0 and 100 calls per day.
 A second operator might be necessary when call volume is 101 to 200.
-And, a third might be necessary if daily call volume is 201 to 300.
+And, a third might be required if daily call volume is 201 to 300.

 - Within each call volume range (e.g., 201-300), operator cost is fixed.

 - Across all ranges (0 - 300), operator cost is semi-variable.